vaidotasp/weather-cli-tool/posts/part2.md

 ## Part C - Publish to NPM

-If we want to make this program truly reusable and available for other to install via npm registry, we need to publish it.
+If we want to make this program truly reusable and available for others to install via npm registry, we need to publish it.

 For that to happen we need to do a few things to make it "publishable":